-Charges for services includes leases, MVA Cost Recovery, Fire Marshal Services Cost Recovery, and Ambulance transport billings.
+Charges for services include leases, MVA Cost Recovery, Fire Marshal Services Cost Recovery, and Ambulance transport billings.
 These sources of revenue are generally classified as recurring revenue, which can be used to fund ongoing operations.
 Revenue from ambulance transport billings comprises the largest portion of this section.
 It continues to be somewhat varied, but is a bright spot based on several factors.
 For FY 2024, ambulance revenue is projected at \$3,892,000 based on historical data, payer mix, anticipated GEMT payments, and advisement from Systems Design West, our ambulance billing company, as well as increased call/transport volume.

 The GEMT supplemental reimbursement program provides additional funding to eligible governmental entities that provide GEMT services to Medicaid beneficiaries and are budgeted as part of the Ambulance Revenue/EMS Billing account.
 This voluntary program allocates federal share of the supplemental reimbursement payments based on uncompensated costs for Medicaid Fee-For-Service transports.
 The District plans to continue participating in this program and is considering it a recurring revenue source, at present; however, starting in FY 2023 will move all reimbursements to transfers into the Apparatus & Equipment Reserve Fund.
 The District also continues to participate in the Coordinated-Care-Organization transports, which it considers non-recurring revenue, and will budget this conservatively as it requires annual approval from the Center for Medicare and Medicaid Services.
-The District continues to monitor this program and is ready to adjust if the stability of this program becomes tenuous.
-The District continues to evaluate this area closely and is budgeting conservatively, based on historical trending.
+The District continues to evaluate this area closely and is budgeting conservatively, based on historical trends.